janosh/blog/content/posts/2018-11-02~gatsby-algolia-search/gatsby-algolia-search.md

 It might look a little initmidating at first, but really these are just GraphQl queries that `gatsby-plugin-algolia` runs to get the data with which to populate your indices on Algolia's servers.
 I'm using separate one's for my posts and pages to keep things organized but you could have all your data in one index.

 Notice also that you can run transformers on the data returned by the queries to bring it into a format ready for searching.
-All I'm doing here is 'flattening' my posts and pages to 'unnest' the frontmatter but this is really flexible and powerful and you could do a lot more with these transformers if necessary.
+All I'm doing here is 'flattening' my posts and pages to 'unnest' the frontmatter but transformers could do much more for you if necessary.
+Whoever, came up with this intermediate step for index construction, props to you!
+This makes the whole process really flexible and much more powerful.
+You could for instance filter the results of your queries here, format or even add new fields based on content type, merge entries and so on.

-If you've come this far, then the backend so to speak is done.
-You can now run `gatsby build` and if it runs without errors you should see your indices in Algolia's webinterface flooded with all your data.
+If you've come this far, then the "backend" is done.
+You can now run `gatsby build` to see your indices in Algolia's webinterface flooded with all your data (provided the build runs without errors, of course).

-All that remains to be done now is to add the front-facing search interface to your website.
-It needs to grab the indexed data from Algolia and display it to the user.
-To be honest, this is the part that took me much longer to get looking and working the way wanted but it should be much quicker with a little guidance.
-So let's get to it.
+What remains to be done now is to add a user-facing search interface to your site.
+It needs a way for the user to enter a search string, then send that string to Algolia, receive matching results from your indices and finally display those to the user.
+This is the part that took me much longer to get looking and working the way I wanted but (hopefully) it will be much quicker with a little guidance.
+So let's dive right in.

 We're going to assemble everything we need into a React `Search` component that we call from anywhere on our site where we want the user to be able to search.